Arize-ai/open-inference-spec/spec/prediction.md

 ## Embedding Predictions

 In some cases (e.g. LLMs, NLP), the prediction can be encoded as an embedding.
-In this case, the prediction is prefixed with `:prediction:emb:`.
-An embedding is composed of multiple columns.
-For this reason, a name follows the prefix parts to group the columns together (e.x. `:prediction:emb:vector:response`) The following is an example of a set of embedding predictions:
+The following is an example of a set of embedding predictions:

 <table>
     <thead>
         <tr>
-        <th>:prediction:emb:vector:response</th>
+        <th>:prediction.vector:response</th>
-        <th>:prediction:emb:text:response</th>
+        <th>:prediction.text:response</th>
         </tr>
     </thead>
     <tbody>